manifoldmarkets/manifold/docs/docs/api.md

 ### `GET /v0/groups`

 Get all topics, in order of descending creation time, 500 at a time.
+This endpoint returns only public topics, not curated or private ones.

 Parameters: